microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 * RTT allows detailed focus on design and engineering alignment before implementing any code, leading to cleaner and simpler interfaces.

-* RTT forces testing to be prioritized alongside implementation, instead of having testing follow or be influenced by the implementation of the code.
+* RTT encourages testing to be prioritized alongside implementation, instead of having testing follow or be influenced by the implementation of the code.

-* Documentation is inherently a part of RTT, since both the implementer and the tester need correct, up to date documentation in the implementation phase.
+* Documentation is inherently a part of RTT, since both the implementer and the tester need correct, up to date documentation, in the implementation phase.

 ## What you need for RTT to work well